 Questions readers ask

-- These are proprietary supplement blends sold mainly through long video sales letters.
+These are proprietary supplement blends sold mainly through long video sales letters.
 None has a published independent randomized controlled trial demonstrating it reduces tinnitus.
-They are generally legitimate purchases in the sense that you receive a product and most carry a money-back guarantee, but the marketing claims of curing or silencing tinnitus go far beyond what the evidence supports.
+The marketing claims of curing or silencing tinnitus go far beyond what the evidence supports.
 Treat cure or miracle claims as a red flag.

 Primary sources